MatildadDS/MatildadDS/README.md

 - A crazy MERN stack project for a multidisciplinary artist I love.
 An honor and a big challenge 💥
 - Approaching Tailwind
-- Finding an apprenticeship and being surrounded by talented tech doers
+- Being surrounded by talented tech doers to build skills.

 ---